Brownian earthworm: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:prelim} is a review of known results needed in this paper, including a review of excursion theory in Section \ref{sec:exc} and some technical estimates from \cite{BL,B3} in Section \ref{sec:diffrbm}.
-The proof of Theorem \ref{eq:j13.5} is given in Section \ref{sec:rec}; it consists of several lemmas.
-The paper is based in an essential way on the exact and explicit evaluation of an integral representing the Lyapunov exponent $\lambda_\rho$.
-The calculation is rather tedious so it is relegated to Section \ref{sec:exponent}.
+Section~\ref{secprelim} is a review of known results needed in this paper, including a review of excursion theory in Section~\ref{secexc}, some technical estimates from \cite{BL,B3} in Section~\ref{secdiffrbm} and preliminary analysis of the coupling.
+The paper is based in an essential way on the exact and explicit evaluation of the Lyapunov exponent $\lambda_\rho$.
+The calculation is presented in Section~\ref{secexponent}.
+The proof of Theorem \ref{eqj135} is given in Section~\ref{secrec}; it consists of several lemmas.